michal-bures/konkr_web/index.md

 ## Like it?
 Hate it?

 Please do let me know, any and all feedback is much appreciated!
-Throw me an e-mail at <a href="mailto:mike@konkr.io">mike@konkr.io</a> or hit me up on [twitter].
+Throw me an e-mail to <a href="mailto:mike@konkr.io">mike@konkr.io</a>.
 Your feedback might affect in what direction the game will evolve next!

 ## What's next?